 The full cost of a vehicle doesn’t end with the purchase, you’ll also need to account for the ongoing operating costs including insurance, roadside assistance, registration, repairs, servicing and weekly petrol.
 With the average monthly cost in 2020 of owning a small car at $928.64 and a 4WD wagon at $1804.61, these car expenses can add up to significant amounts over the vehicle lifetime impacting your cash flow.

-3. Buying a car in your personal name vs business name
+3. Should you buy the car in your personal name or in the business name?

 This decision will largely depend on what percentage of your car’s trips are likely to be used for business vs pleasure.
 If the car will be used exclusively for work then it makes sense for the business to buy the car.
 However, if you expect to use the car largely for school runs, beach getaways and shopping trips then it may be easier to claim the car’s business use as a personal tax deduction.